AviatrixSystems/Controller-HA-for-AWS/README.md

 8. At the CloudFormation page, Select Create stack.

 9. On the next screen, Select `Upload a template to Amazon S3`.
 Click on `Choose file`, and then select `aviatrix-aws-existing-controller-ha.json` from directory `Controller-HA-for-AWS-master` created in Step 5.
+(You can also launch the cloud formation directly from [here](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=AviatrixController&templateURL=https://s3-us-west-2.amazonaws.com/aviatrix-cloudformation-templates/aviatrix-aws-existing-controller-ha.json) )

 10. Click next.